-Often clients start out with Laurie in private sessions, and then the dogs quickly become candidates for working in highly-controlled, small-group settings with other dogs.
-Over the Moon offers several Relaxing Rover drop-in classes every week.
+Clients often start out with Laurie in private sessions, and then their dogs become candidates for working in highly-controlled, small-group settings with other dogs.
 This class’s main goal is to teach your dog to focus on you in gradually more distracting environments, always setting everyone up for success.
 Click here for more information about this and other classes.

 We use rewards-based training, backed by the most current animal behavioral science.
 Because we continuously study animal behavior and motivations, we are more adept at using natural rewards (treats, toys, praise, petting) to get the fastest training results.
 We never use punitive tools, which can cause further behavioral issues and other complications.

 Rewards-based training is endorsed by the American Veterinary Society of Animal Behavior (AVSAB), the Association of Professional Dog Trainers (APDT), the American Society for the Prevention of Cruelty to Animals (ASPCA), Tufts Animal Behavior Clinic, humane societies nationwide, and countless expert dog trainers and behaviorists.